nealbarshes-protocols/nealbarshes-protocols.github.io/ContingencyPlans/WeatherEvents/index.md

+---
+nav_exclude: true
+---

-<b>For rain storms (hurricanes, tropical storms) tornados, and winter storms (snow, "black ice" or other freezings) with the potential to affect electrical power, cell phone networks, and/or roadways.<b>
+<b>For rain storms (hurricanes, tropical storms) tornados, and winter storms (snow, "black ice" or other freezings) with the potential to affect electrical power, cell phone networks, and/or roadways.</b>

 ### Several days before:
 1. Acting service chief copies updated team roster and call schedule to shared BCM OneDrive folder.